 • It is dangerous to shift out of PARK or NEUTRAL if the engine speed is higher than idle speed.
-If your foot is not firmly pressing the brake pedal, the

-- vehicle could accelerate quickly forward or in reverse.
+If your foot is not firmly pressing the brake pedal, the vehicle could accelerate quickly forward or in reverse.
 You could lose control of the vehicle and hit someone or something.
-Only shift into gear when the engine is idling normally and your foot is firmly pressing the brake pedal. - Unintended movement of a vehicle could injure those in or near the vehicle.
+Only shift into gear when the engine is idling normally and your foot is firmly pressing the brake pedal.

+- Unintended movement of a vehicle could injure those in or near the vehicle.
 As with all vehicles, you should never exit a vehicle while the engine is running.
-Before exiting a vehicle, always apply the parking brake, shift the transmission into PARK, turn the engine OFF, and remove the key fob.
-When the ignition is in the OFF position, the shift lever is locked in PARK, securing the vehicle against unwanted movement. - When leaving the vehicle, always remove the key fob and lock your vehicle.
+Before exiting a vehicle, always apply the parking brake, shift the transmission into PARK, turn the engine OFF, and remove the Key Fob.
+When the ignition is in the full OFF (key removal) position, the transmission is locked in PARK, securing the vehicle against unwanted movement. - When leaving the vehicle, always remove the Key Fob and lock your vehicle.

 - Never leave children alone in a vehicle, or with access to an unlocked vehicle.
 Allowing children to be in a vehicle unattended is dangerous for a number of reasons.
 A child or others could be seriously or fatally injured.
-Children should be warned not to touch the parking brake, brake pedal or the shift lever. - Do not leave the key fob in or near the vehicle (or in a location accessible to children).
+Children should be warned not to touch the parking brake, brake pedal or the shift lever. - Do not leave the Key Fob in or near the vehicle (or in a location accessible to children), and do not leave the ignition of a vehicle equipped with Keyless Enter-N-Go[TM] in the ACC or ON/RUN mode.
 A child could operate power windows, other controls, or move the vehicle.